 The Quapaw line began at La Petite Roche, the rock that gave Little Rock its name.
 Today, what remains of that rock is enshrined in Riverfront Park’s La Petite Roche Plaza.
 The plaza also includes historical plaques that give insight into the city’s history.
 Just east of the plaza is Riverfront Park’s History Pavilion where interpretative panels trace the way the Arkansas River has shaped the city over time.

 The Sequoyah National Research Center at the University of Arkansas at Little Rock seeks to acquire and preserve the writings and ideas of Native North Americans by collecting their written words, artworks, and other forms of expression.
-The center is closed due to COVID-19, but many of their archives are available online.
-When reopened, visitors can enjoy multiple interpretive displays for visitors, including an exhibit on Native Americans who fought for America during times of war.
+Visitors can enjoy multiple interpretive displays for visitors, including an exhibit on Native Americans who fought for America during times of war.